green-fox-academy/czakoilevente/project-phase/sprint3/aws_rds.md

 mysql>
 ```

-You are now able to use sql commands
+You are now able to use sql commands.

+For more info and detailed explanation, visit [this site](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) .